-Annual long-form reports and financial statements of the Trust will be made available and published within four months of the close of each annual accounting period and half-yearly long report and financial statements will be published within two months of the close of each interim accounting period.
+Annual long-form reports and the Financial Statements of the Company will be made available and published within four months of the close of each annual accounting period and half-yearly long report and financial statements will be published within two months of the close of each interim accounting period.

-At the end of each reporting period the reports of the Trust and the Company are available on our website columbiathreadneedle.com/shortform and from Threadneedle Investment Services Limited P.O.
+At the end of each reporting period the reports of the CT Property Authorised Trust and the Company are available on our website columbiathreadneedle. com and from Threadneedle Investment Services Limited, P.O.
 Box 10033, Chelmsford, Essex CM99 2AL.

-The annual accounting period for the Trust ends on 15 May and the interim reporting period ends on 15 November.
+The annual accounting period for the Company ends on 15 May and the interim reporting period ends on 15 November.